ldijkman/Arduino_Plant_Watering_System/README.md

 Arduino Nano, Uno or other Arduino device

-2 analog inputs A0 A1 for 2 Capacitive Soil Moisture Sensors
+2 analog inputs A0 A1 for 2 Capacitive Soil Moisture Sensors (Capacitive soil sensor is less corrosion sensitive)

 1 output D13 for watering start (Pump and/or Valve) (output D13 is also onboard LED)